tensorchord/openmodelz/mdz/docs/cli/mdz_port-forward.md

 ## mdz port-forward

-Forward one local port to an inference
+Forward one local port to a deployment

 ### Synopsis

-Forward one local port to an inference
+Forward one local port to a deployment

 ```
 mdz port-forward [flags]